 DR: Those are some great pointers.
 Now we're going to be getting into links, but I wanted to lay some foundation here.
 What about identifying which links you currently have?
 How does one go about figuring that out?

-SS: There are a bunch of great tools for doing link analysis.
+SS: There are a bunch of great link building tools for doing link analysis.
 Just to kind of bridge the two topics between keywords, which we were just talking about, and links, when people use certain keywords in their anchor text, in the link texts that they're pointing to your site, Google associates those words with the page that you're linking to.
 If somebody's linking to you and they're using the words 'click here' or 'check this out' or 'read more', then those are the words that are considered relevant to your page, versus if somebody put a really great keyword phrase in there.
 If this gets abused, it looks unnatural, and you could potentially be penalized.
 You want a diversity of keywords showing up, and links pointing to your pages, and you want them to be relevant to your business and not just your brand name.
 It's going to be natural and expected that a bunch of the links will use your brand name as the anchor text, yet whenever we can influence it, and get someone to use better link text, we should do that.